 And the less information the lock screen gives away, the better.
 Siri, for instance, can have a chat with anyone who gets their hands on your phone, so it's best to disable her on the lock screen.
-It's a good idea to disable SMS previews on notifications too - texts can show potentially sensitive info like verification codes.
+We'd disable SMS previews on notifications too - texts can show potentially sensitive info like verification codes.

 3. Don't track your location

-Lots of smartphones have a handy GPS, which is infinitely useful when you're lost.
+Lots of smartphones have a handy GPS function, which is infinitely useful when you're lost.
 The rest of the time, it's there in the background.
 Lurking.
-Telling your appsexactly where you are.
+Telling your apps exactly where you are.

 Thankfully it's super easy to toggle on and off.
 We'd recommend keeping it permanently turned off when you're not using it.